Keyfactor/gcp-cloud-cagateway/README.md

 </p>

 ## Support
-The Google Cloud CA is open source and there is **no SLA**.
+The GCP CAS AnyCA Gateway DCOM plugin is open source and there is **no SLA**.
 Keyfactor will address issues as resources become available.
 Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.